-15 Up-and-Coming Curvy Models Who You Should Know About
+15 Up-and-Coming Curvy Models You Should Know About

 Denise Bidot

-Hailing from Miami, Florida, Bidot, who is part Puerto Rican and part Kuwaiti, started modeling at 18 years old after she was told to lose 10 to 15 pounds to become an actor.
-Since then, she's walked for designers like Serena Williams and Chromat, and appeared in campaigns for Lilly Pulitzer, Lane Bryant, and Forever21.
-Wanting her daughter to be raised in a world where there are no definitions of beauty, Bidot launched a movement and website titled "There Is No Wrong Way to Be a Woman" in 2016.
+Hailing from Miami, Bidot, who is part Puerto Rican and part Kuwaiti, started modeling at 18 years old after she was told to lose 10 to 15 pounds to become an actor.
+Since then, she's walked for designers including Serena Williams and Chromat and appeared in campaigns for Lilly Pulitzer, Lane Bryant, and Forever 21.
+Wanting her daughter to be raised in a world where there is no one definition of beauty, Bidot launched a movement and website titled "There Is No Wrong Way to Be a Woman" in 2016.

-“Nowhere have I felt so much awesome responsibility than when teaching my daughter that there is no wrong way to be herself — to be a young woman, whatever her size,” Bidot wrote in an essay for Refinery29.“I know how early these ideas are instilled in each new generation, and it’s my job to be that voice; to tell her that she is beautiful and that she can achieve whatever she sets her mind to.”
+“Nowhere have I felt so much awesome responsibility than when teaching my daughter that there is no wrong way to be herself—to be a young woman, whatever her size,” Bidot wrote in an essay for Refinery29.“I know how early these ideas are instilled in each new generation, and it’s my job to be that voice; to tell her that she is beautiful and that she can achieve whatever she sets her mind to.”

 Philomena Kwao

 Kwao, a London native, began modeling after her friend entered her in a nationwide modeling competition in the United Kingdom.
-Since then, Kwao has modeled for brands like Chromat, Lane Bryant, and Fabletics, as well as appeared in Sports Illustrated's coveted Swimsuit Edition in 2016.
+Since then, Kwao has modeled for brands such as Chromat, Lane Bryant, and Fabletics and appeared in Sports Illustrated's coveted Swimsuit Edition in 2016.
 "Self-confidence is realizing the sky doesn't fall apart once I wear shorts or a bikini and I'm still beautiful," she wrote in an essay for Elle.

 Paloma Elsesser

 Elsesser's modeling career began at 24 years old when she moved to Los Angeles to study psychology and English.
 However, not too long after beginning classes, Elsesser took a break from her studies after she was discovered by world-renowned makeup artist Pat McGrath on Instagram and became her muse.
-Since then Elsesser, has modeled for designers like Eckhaus Latta and Rihanna, who hired Elsesser both for her Fenty line with Puma, as well as a campaign for her just-launched cosmetics company, Fenty Beauty.
+Since then Elsesser, has modeled for designers such as Eckhaus Latta and Rihanna, who hired Elsesser both for her Fenty line with Puma and a campaign for her just-launched cosmetics company, Fenty Beauty.
 You might've also seen Elsesser as a face for the millennial-favorite beauty brand Glossier, a huge win for curvy models in the beauty space.

 "You watch a runway show, and you can count on one hand how many girls of color there are.
 And you can't count any with body diversity," Elsesser told Allure.
 "Diversity is lacking, and I think that there's going to be a huge rupture because it's like, Come on now.
 It's not boring, but because of the age of visibility that we have, because of social media, people are craving to see more."